lrodrigoaguado/kafkaAzureBackupRestore/README.md

 This will restore the contents of the Blob Storage in the Kafka cluster.
 A second SMT has been added to this example, that removes from the messages the field we created specifically for the partitioning purposes ("formattedTS"), so that the messages are restored exactly as they were originally.

-However, it is important to note that, as per the documentation (https://docs.confluent.io/kafka-connectors/azure-blob-storage-source/current/backup-and-restore/overview.html#features):
+However, regarding the recovery of data, it is important to note that, as per the documentation (https://docs.confluent.io/kafka-connectors/azure-blob-storage-source/current/backup-and-restore/overview.html#features):

 > *If a FieldPartitioner is used, it isn’t possible to guarantee the order of these messages*